Indigenous Fire and Rescue Employment Strategy (IFARES)

 Candidates will complete a Certificate IV in Fitness while engaging in simulated training activities unique to FRNSW.
 At the end of the program, candidates will commence the recruitment process to become a permanent firefighter.
 FRNSW always strongly encourages women to apply.

-In return for serving the community, permanent firefighters receive good pay, superannuation, fire-class training, access to higher education, a rewarding roster allowing quality time with family and opportunities to represent FRNSW in sporting and social events.
+In return for serving the community, permanent firefighters receive good pay, superannuation, first-class training, access to higher education, a rewarding roster allowing quality time with family and opportunities to represent FRNSW in sporting and social events.
+For further information and frequently asked questions, click here.

 To be considered for the IFARES program, you must: